 \subsection{Interpolation-Based Matrix Computations}

-In practical wideband communication systems, e.g., building upon IEEE 802.11n~\cite{IEEE11n} and 3GPP-LTE~\cite{3gpp36.211}, the channel's delay spread is often significantly smaller than the number of active subcarriers.
-Hence, the channel coefficients are strongly correlated across subcarriers, which can be exploited to reduce the computational complexity of commonly-used matrix computations required in multi-antenna systems. \revision{More specifically, the papers \cite{CBBHB2005,BB2004,CB2011,CB2010} avoid a brute-force approach in traditional, small-scale, and point-to-point MIMO-OFDM systems by using exact, interpolation-based algorithms for matrix inversion and QR factorization.} While a few hardware designs~\cite{CCH2011,CHCH2011} have demonstrated the efficacy of these exact interpolation methods in small-scale MIMO systems, they do not scale well to wideband massive MU-MIMO systems with hundreds or thousands of BS antennas, tens of users, and thousands of subcarriers. \revision{In addition, the impact of imperfect channel-state information (CSI) and antenna correlation on such exact, interpolation-based matrix computation algorithms is routinely ignored, but significantly affects their performance in practical scenarios (see \fref{sec:numericalresults} for a detailed discussion).}
+In practical wideband communication systems, e.g., building upon IEEE 802.11n~\cite{IEEE11n} and 3GPP-LTE~\cite{3gpp36.211}, the channel's delay spread is often substantially smaller than the number of active subcarriers.
+Hence, the channel coefficients are correlated across subcarriers.
+This property can be exploited to reduce the computational complexity of commonly-used matrix computations required in multi-antenna systems. \revision{More specifically, the papers \cite{CBBHB2005,BB2004,CB2011,CB2010} avoid a brute-force approach in traditional, small-scale, and point-to-point MIMO-OFDM systems by using exact interpolation-based algorithms for matrix inversion and QR factorization.} While a few hardware designs~\cite{CCH2011,CHCH2011} have demonstrated the efficacy of these exact interpolation methods in small-scale MIMO systems, their complexity does not scale well to wideband massive MU-MIMO systems with hundreds of BS antennas, tens of users, and thousands of subcarriers; \revisiontwo{ in fact, recent 3GPP specifications on New Radio (NR) access technology shows that the number of active subcarriers is 3300 or 6600 in Rel-15 \cite{3gpp38912,J2018}. } \revision{In addition, the impact of imperfect channel-state information (CSI) and antenna correlation on such exact, interpolation-based matrix computation algorithms is routinely ignored, but significantly affects their performance in practical scenarios (see \fref{sec:numericalresults} for a detailed discussion).}